lipemat/wp-cli-bundle/README.md

 Forked with the following customizations:
 1. Support `wp shell` on windows.
 2. Pass a custom output directory for the bundled `wp-cli.phar` file.
+3. Pass a custom version to the bundled `wp-cli.phar` file.
 3. Support `wp rest` commands from [wp-restful](https://github.com/wp-cli/restful).

 --------------------------------------------------------------------------------------------------------------------------------------